Disease/Disorder

 - The spinal veins contain no valves.
 Therefore, Valsalva and increased intra-abdominal pressure can lead to increased venous pressure and decreased spinal cord perfusion.

-- Aortic surgery to repair thoracoabdominal aortic aneurysms can cause either systemic or focal hypotension, leading to spinal cord ischemia.
+- Surgery to repair aortic aneurysms can cause either systemic or focal hypotension, leading to spinal cord ischemia.
+Risks are lower in nonemergent surgeries and endovascular (versus open) surgical approach.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Table 3: Vascular Spinal Cord Syndromes
+Table 1: Vascular Spinal Cord Syndromes

 Syndrome | Tracks involved | Signs/Symptoms | Artery implicated |